developmentseed/mursst-icechunk-updater/README.md

 ## A note on MUR SST dates

 MUR SST granules' boundaries, both start and end, are `21:00:00Z`.
-A granule named for date `D` (e.g., `20260302`) has:
+A granule named for date `D` (e.g., `D=20260302`) has:

 * BeginningDateTime: `D-1 @ 21:00:00Z`
 * EndingDateTime: `D @ 21:00:00Z`

-So when you search with an exact datetime of `2026-03-02T21:00:00Z`, CMR returns two granules — the one ending on that date and the one starting on it (which is actually the _next_ day, or `20260303` in this example).
+So when you search with an exact datetime of `2026-03-02T21:00:00Z`, CMR returns two granules — the one ending on that date and the one starting on it.
+The one starting on it actually represents data for the _next_ day, or `20260303` in this example.

-The fix is to cap the end time search at `20:59:59Z` instead of `21:00:00Z`:
+The fix is to cap the search with an end time search at `20:59:59Z` if you want to discover the granule that falls on that day, instead of using `21:00:00Z`.
+Or, by using a start time of `21:00:01Z` you can ensure the `D` granule is _not_ discovered.

 * `2026-03-02T20:59:59Z` is before the `21:00:00Z` boundary, so the `20260303` granule (which starts at `2026-03-02T21:00:00Z`) is excluded.
 * The `20260302` granule (which ends at `2026-03-02T21:00:00Z`) is still included.